ethical fashion brands that I love

 Moon Maxi Dress

 If you happen to think that sustainable and ethical clothing also has to be simple, unpatterned, and well, maybe a bit boring, you are about to be blown away.
 Tamga makes gorgeous clothing in hand-drawn vibrant and colorful patterns!
 Tamga’s pieces are flowing with bohemian air but made with the ethical practice we all look for!
-Created shortly after the tragic best generic levitra overnight Rana Plaza collapse, Tamga is committed to manufacturing in safe conditions for workers and the environment.
+Created shortly after the tragic Rana Plaza collapse, Tamga is committed to manufacturing in safe conditions for workers and the environment.
 They are partnered with Canopy Style and the Sumatran Orangutan Society to protect the Sumatran forests, which are rapidly being destroyed due to production demand.

 Cuyana

 Cuyana’s motto is ‘fewer, better.’
 They aim to make high-quality clothing that is versatile enough to wear all the time and will last.
-Their products are crafted in small tadalafil overnight delivery canada batches by artisan workers.
+Their products are crafted in small prednisone batches by artisan workers.
 In efforts to minimize their carbon emissions, Cuyana’s products are manufactured close to their material sources.
 80% of their products are made from natural resources.
 And while they do sell leather products, 90% of the leather they use is Gold Medal certified by the Working Leather Group – kind of like getting the gold medal in the leather making Olympics for sustainability and eco-friendliness.

 Treat your self this cold weather season with this Baby Alpaca Oversized Turtleneck Sweater!